The Global Economy: Connecting the Roots of a Holistic System

 With the formation of our non-profit organization, the Center for Global Awareness, I was finally able to put together all my thoughts and research into a book on the global economy.
-Since I am a historian, not an economist, I wanted to look at the global economy from an outside perspective and examine the real workings of the economy, not the ideal version presented in many economics classes.
-Since the book is part of our non-profit curriculum offerings, I was also free to write about the economy without the worry of meeting sales goals, as most for-profit educational books must do.
-Neither was I constrained by a corporate textbook company that might find my approach to the global economy too controversial.
+Since I am a historian, not an economist, I wanted to look at the global economy from an outside perspective and examine the real workings of the economy, not the ideal version presented in many economic classes.

-My intention in writing the book is to give a critique of the capitalist system as it functions today.
+My intention in writing this book is to give a critique of the capitalist system as it functions today.
 Since I don’t feel that the system is working very well for the vast majority of the world’s population or for the environment, I want to convey this message in a non-confrontational way.
-I think this approach is needed in today’s classrooms, since we are repeatedly bombarded with a corporate message that extols the system as it exists.
 We need another perspective.
-The ultimate goal is for students who read this book and other more traditional resources about the global economy to come to their own conclusions about whether the system is working well for them, their family, their locality, their nation, and the world community.
-This book provides this alternative perspective.
+The ultimate goal is for readers to come to their own conclusions about whether the global economy is working well for them, their family, their locality, their nation, and the world community.